 - STOP USING YOUR LOVED ONES OR PET’S NAMES.

 Use a Password Manager

 Creating complex passwords, as shown above, do create their own problems for you as you can’t easily remember them and makes it more likely that you’ll note them somewhere that itself can be seen or compromised.
 A password manager is a great tool that allows you to both create and store your complex passwords safely and securely.
 I’ve been using LastPass via the Chrome extension (also works with Edge) for a few years now and honestly don’t know how I could work efficiently without it.
 Plans start from free, and all your logins are stored in the tools vault.
-When signing up to new online accounts it both suggests and stores your complex passwords and allows for seamless logins to the various sites you are connected too.
-There are plenty of good password managers available from free so do a bit a research and pick one that works for you.
+When signing up to new online accounts it both suggests and stores your complex passwords and allows for seamless logins to the various sites you are connected to too.
+There are plenty of good password managers available for free so do a bit of research and pick one that works for you.